AnonymouX47/termvisage/docs/source/config.rst

    :valid: ``"auto"``, ``"block"``, ``"iterm2"``, ``"kitty"``
    :default: ``"auto"``

-   If set to any value other than ``"auto"`` and is not overriden by the ``-S | --style`` command-line option, the style is used regardless of whether it's supported or not.
+   If set to any value other than ``"auto"`` and is not overriden by :option:`-S | --style <termvisage -S>`, the style is used regardless of whether it's supported or not.

 .. confval:: swap win size
    :synopsis: A workaround for some terminal emulators (e.g older VTE-based ones) that